 What are some patterns for laying a brick patio?

 Your choice of pattern will be largely determined by how much space you have and how much money you want to invest.
-Here are the most common patterns, from the least expensive/labor-intensive to the most:
+Here are the most common patterns, from the least expensive and labor-intensive to the most:

 - Running bond just means bricks laid in simple rows.
 Concentric squares or rectangles are variations on running bond; these are appealing if you have enough space to show them off.
 In smaller spaces, a concentric pattern can look busy.